yzyii/luashitacast/README.md

 A combined LuAshitacast for Lvl 75 era that was originally based off of https://github.com/GetAwayCoxn/Luashitacast-Profiles

-The intention for these luas is to comprehensively cover all required game mechanics for 75-era content as almost every other lua I have found either does not implement or poorly implements functionality such as pdt / mdt / resist sets, spell interruption rate down (SIRD) / midcast delay, or different set toggling.
+The intention for these luas is to comprehensively cover all required game mechanics for 75-era endgame content as almost every other lua I have found either does not implement or poorly implements functionality such as pdt / mdt / resist sets, spell interruption rate down (SIRD) / midcast delay, or different set toggling.

 Jobs use the corresponding templates to automatically implement functionality that is shared across all of them.